ninpingwin/layoffs_staging2_data/README.md

-Data Cleaning in MySQL | Full Project completed.
+# Data Cleaning in MySQL

+<p>Full Project completed.</p>

-This document is the completion of the data cleaning project made by Alex the Analyst on Youtube, as part of a training with MySQL to become a data analyst.
+<p>This document is the completion of the data cleaning project made by Alex the Analyst on Youtube, as part of a training with MySQL to become a data analyst.</p>